Kurento/kurento/source/user/troubleshooting.rst

    [gst_proxy_pad_chain_default]
    /opt/kurento/gst/gstghostpad.c:127

-Note how most lines of the stack trace are now indicating specific file names and line numbers, which would be a huge help for any developer to know where to start looking for any potential bug.
+Now that file names and line numbers are present in the stack trace, a developer will know where to start looking for any potential bug.
+However, it's important to note that such an stack trace, while helpful, is not a replacement for proper runtime information provided by a debugging session.
+So most crashes like this will need further investigation before they can be fixed.